sandhyaparna/Data-Science/Modeling/README.md

 * Identify & resolves Discrepancies in data

 ### Data-preprocessing
 * Univariate analysis - Data cleaning.
-Look for bad data (Numeric value in categorical var), Duplicates (Visit ID might not be unique when we combine data from diff clients); Typos in Categorical data (observe Freq table)
+Look for bad data (Numeric value in categorical var), Duplicates (Visit ID might not be unique when we combine data from diff clients); Duplicates(In online data, a user might have submitted entries multiple times); Typos in Categorical data (observe Freq table)
 * Outlier treatment (Temp_F might have values less than 35 - one assumption can be that the temp value is actually Celsius and convert it into Fahrenheit)
 * Missing value treatment
 * Data Transformation - Right skewed/Left skewed